Martin-Zurek/PizzaOrderingApplicationV2/README.md

 # PizzaOrderingApplicationV2

 The PizzaOrderingApplicationV2 is my work for an SDD assignment for school.
 The application is functional but still needs major work.
-If you would like to view the **live** version, click the link below!

 # View Live Version
 * [Github Pages](https://martin-zurek.github.io/PizzaOrderingApplicationV2)